Discussing RSV with WCCO

 RSV can spread rapidly through schools and childcare centers.
 Babies often get it when older kids carry the virus home from school and pass it to them.
 Almost all kids are infected with RSV at least once by the time they’re 2 years old.

-Kissing babies: This a common topic in the news recently.
-This is simply one way RSV can spread.
+Kissing babies: This is simply one way RSV can spread.
 When a child or adult has cold symptoms, it’s highly recommended they do not kiss your child on the face.
 For the safety of your baby, we do not recommend anyone with cold symptoms getting near your child.

 How can I prevent RSV?